ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

     Space: O(n^2)
     ```

-26. [**Restore IP Addresses**] given a string `s` containing only digits, write a function to return all possible valid IP addresses.
+26. [**Restore IP Addresses**] Given a string `s` containing only digits, write a function to return all possible valid IP addresses.
 A valid IP address consists of exactly four integers separated by single dots.
 Each integer is between 0 and 255 (inclusive) and cannot have leading zeros.

    ```python
    def restoreIpAddresses(s):